xpack-dev-tools/ninja-build-xpack/build-assets/README-MAINTAINER.md

 The build takes several minutes to complete.

-When functional, push the `xpack-develop` branch to GitHub.
+When functional, push the `xpack-development` branch to GitHub.

 Run the native build on the production machine (`xbbmi`, an older macOS);